Université de Genève

 Gabriele Musillo, dMetrics

-J.Henderson, P.Merlo, I.Titov, G.Musillo, Multi-lingual Joint Parsing of Syntactic and Semantic Dependencies with a Latent Variable Model.
-Computational Linguistics, in press.
-DRAFT
+J.Henderson, P.Merlo, I.Titov, and G.Musillo, Multilingual Joint Parsing of Syntactic and Semantic Dependencies with a Latent Variable Model.
+Computational Linguistics, December 2013, Vol. 39, No. 4.

 J.Henderson.
 Bayesian Network Automata for Modelling Unbounded Structures.
 IWPT, Dublin, Ireland, 2011.